An Information-Theoretic Perspective on Variance-Invariance-Covariance Regularization: Self-Supervised Learning Models through Information Maximization

-\paragraph{Results.} It can be seen from \Cref{tab:results} that the proposed estimators outperform both the original VICReg and SimCLR as well as Barlow Twin.
-By estimating the entropy with a more accurate estimator, we can improve the results of VICReg, and the pairwise distance estimator, which is a lower bound, achieves the best results.
-This aligns with the theory that we want to maximize a lower bound on true entropy.
-The results of our study suggest that a smart selection of entropy estimators, inspired by our framework, leads to better results.
+\paragraph{Results.} As evidenced by \Cref{tab:results}, the proposed entropy estimators surpass the original SSL methods.
+Using a more precise entropy estimator enhances the performance of both VICReg and BYOL, compared to their initial implementations.
+Notably, the pairwise distance estimator, being a lower bound, achieves superior results, resonating with the theoretical preference for maximizing a true entropy's lower bound.
+Our findings suggest that the astute choice of entropy estimators, guided by our framework, paves the way for enhanced performance.